-By the end of the class, attendees will understand how to use S-FRAME Analysis to accurately account for geometric imperfections and nonlinearity in their analysis model.
-They will understand how to verify the suitability of assigned Steel Sections using the tools in S-FRAME’s Integrated Steel Design (ISD).
-Also, and if required, be able to perform a manual, or automated design according to user defined constraints and document the steel design in a detailed Engineering Report.
+By the end of the class, attendees will understand how to use S-FRAME Analysis to accurately account for geometric imperfections and second-order behaviour in their analysis model.
+They will understand how to verify the suitability of assigned steel sections and if needed, perform either a manual or automated design according to user-defined constraints.
+Lastly, users will know how to generate their steel design document in a detailed Engineering Report.

-The class lectures are delivered in two live 2-hour sessions delivered over a 3 day period
+The class lectures are delivered in two live 2-hour sessions delivered over three days.

 Includes graded Assignments and Final exam (you will receive a score report for your records)